Gaspard Mermillod: Early life and education

-Gaspard Mermillod was born on September 22, 1824, in Carouge, Switzerland.
-He was the eldest of six children of Jacques Mermillod and Mermillod (née Mégard) Mermillod, both born of farming families of a neighboring village of Bardonnex.
+Gaspard Mermillod was born on 22 September 1824 in Carouge, Switzerland.
+He was the eldest of six children of Jacques and Pernette (née Mégard) Mermillod, both born of farming families of a neighboring village of Bardonnex.
 His parents operated an inn and a bakery.
-Gaspard attended the minor Seminary of Saint-Louis du Mont (1837-1841) at Chambéry, France and studied philosophy and theology at the Jesuit Collège Saint-Michel (1841-1847) at Fribourg, Switzerland.
+Gaspard attended the minor Seminary of Saint-Louis du Mont (1837–1841) at Chambéry, France and studied philosophy and theology at the Jesuit Collège Saint-Michel (1841–1847) at Fribourg, Switzerland.

 Priesthood

-In June 1847, Gaspard was ordained to the priesthood and was appointed curate in Geneva, where he established two periodicals: L'observateur Catholique and Les Annales Catholiques.
+In June 1847, Mermillod was ordained to the priesthood and was appointed curate in Geneva, where he established two periodicals: L'observateur Catholique and Les Annales Catholiques.
+He was vicar of the Church of St-Germain in Geneva.
 In 1857, he became a parish priest and at the same time, Vicar-General of the Bishop of Lausanne for the canton of Geneva.
 The Church of Notre-Dame in Geneva was built by him from 1851 to 1859.

 Episcopal career (Catholic church)

 Auxiliary Bishop of Lausanne and Geneva

-Gaspard was appointed Auxiliary Bishop of the Diocese of Lausanne and Geneva and Titular Bishop of Hebron, by Pope Pius IX, on September 22, 1864.
-He received his episcopal consecration on the September 25, 1864.
-He was especially active for Catholic education, founding with Blessed Fr.
-Louis Brisson and Saint Léonie Aviat the Oblate Sisters of St. Francis de Sales at Troyes, for the protection of poor working girls.
-On October 30, 1868, Leonie with one of her former boarding school companions, received the habit of this new congregation from Bishop Mermillod.
+Mermillod was appointed Auxiliary Bishop of the Diocese of Lausanne and Geneva and Titular Bishop of Hebron, by Pope Pius IX, on 22 September 1864.
+He received his episcopal consecration on 25 September 1864.
+He was especially active for Catholic education, founding with Louis Brisson and Léonie Aviat the Oblate Sisters of St. Francis de Sales at Troyes, for the protection of poor working girls.
+On 30 October 1868 Leonie, with one of her former boarding school companions, received the habit of this new congregation from Mermillod.

 In 1873, Bishop Etienne Marilley of Lausanne and Geneva, renounced the title of the See of Geneva, in the Calvinist Canton of Geneva.
-With that action, the Holy See, Pius IX, appointed Bishop Gaspard as Vicar-Apostolic of Geneva, thus officially detaching the Canton of Geneva from the Diocese of Lausanne and Geneva and making it territory directly under the Papal Authority.
-As this was not recognized by either the State Council of Geneva or the Swiss Federal Council, Bishop Gaspard was forbidden to exercise any episcopal functions and was banished from Switzerland by a decree of February 17, 1873.
+With that action, the Holy See, Pius IX, appointed Mermillod as Vicar-Apostolic of Geneva, thus officially detaching the Canton of Geneva from the Diocese of Lausanne and Geneva and making it territory directly under the Papal Authority.
+As this was not recognized by either the State Council of Geneva or the Swiss Federal Council, Mermillod was forbidden to exercise any episcopal functions and was banished from Switzerland by a decree of 17 February 1873.
 He then attempted to perform his functions from exile in the nearby French town of Ferney.
-After the Holy See condemned his banishment, the government responded on December 12, 1873 by expelling the papal nuncio.

-In 1879 Bishop Marilley resigned his diocese of Lausanne, and Monsignor Christophore Cosandey, provost at the Seminary in Fribourg, was elected Bishop to a re-unified Diocese of Lausanne and Geneva, while the newly elected Pope Leo XIII ended the Vicariate Apostolic of Geneva.
+In 1879, Marilley resigned his diocese of Lausanne, and Christophore Cosandey, provost at the Seminary in Fribourg, was elected Bishop to a re-unified Diocese of Lausanne and Geneva, while the newly elected Pope Leo XIII ended the Vicariate Apostolic of Geneva.
 Appeased, the Canton of Geneva lifted its decree against Mermillod.